david-abell/wet-eireann/README.md

 See it live at [https://wet-eireann.netlify.app/](https://wet-eireann.netlify.app/)

 Please be patient with load times.
-The Heroku free proxy server can take a while to spin up.
+Thefree proxy server can take a while to spin up.

 Places lookup is restricted to the region covered by Met Éireann forecast data.